Earl Lunsford: Calgary

-Lunsford was drafted by the Philadelphia Eagles of the National Football League in 1956, but instead began his six-year career in the Canadian Football League that year with the Calgary Stampeders.
+Lunsford was drafted 305th overall in the 26th round by the Philadelphia Eagles of the National Football League in 1956, but instead began his six-year career in the Canadian Football League that year with the Calgary Stampeders.
 His time in Calgary was interrupted for 2 seasons, 1957 to 1958, while serving in the United States military.
 He played 5 more seasons for the Stamps, from 1959 to 1963.

 Lunsford rushed for over 1,000 yards 5 times, leading the West Division with 1,343 yards in 1960.
 During his best season, 1961, he led the entire CFL with a whopping 1,794 yards, which made him known as the first running back in professional sports to rush for a mile in one season.
 He was an All West all star in 1960 and All Canadian in 1961.
 That year, Calgary finished with a mediocre 7-9 record, but defeated the Edmonton Eskimos in the Western conference semi-final.
 However, they lost the Western conference final to the eventual Grey Cup winner, the Bud Grant-led Winnipeg Blue Bombers.
 His best game was on September 3, 1962, in Calgary, when he scored 5 rushing touchdowns, still a Stampeder record.

 In his career, he rushed 1199 times for 6994 yards, a 5.8 yard average, and 55 touchdowns, with his longest run being 85 yards.
 He is the Stampeder all-time rushing leader with 55 touchdowns and 28 100-yard games and is second among Stampeders for all-time rushing yards.

 Earl Lunsford had his own theme song "Earl The Pearl of Calgary".